 How I Work

 My own experience as a former collegiate and professional athlete informs my work around performance.
 A major part of how we perform on the field, at work, or in the classroom revolves around how we are functioning emotionally and within our relationships.
-I have unique insights into how external factors influence athletic or professional performance.
+I have unique insights into how external factors influence athletic and professional performance.

 Services